Blubc/Accessibility-keyboard/README.md

 Very similar layout to the optimalT9, a self proposed design where the concept involves allowing the user to type any character with two keypresses while still maintaining the 9 key design and does not require quick precise rapid taps like the other layouts.
 Tapping each key rebinds the same set of 9 keys but with the options from the first keypress, such that each press "opens" a menu.

+VERSION 1.5
+This version adds final fine tuning to the new design.

+-Adds the ability to add punctuation through a symbol menu, swapped some functions to make the keyboard more fluid.